verekia/js-stack-from-scratch/tutorial/01-node-yarn-package-json/README.md

 }
 ```

+`start` is the name we give to the *task* that will run our program.
+We are going to create a lot of different tasks in this `scripts` object throughout this tutorial. `start`, `stop`, `test`, are examples of standard names that you can run directly with `yarn start`, `yarn stop`, or `yarn test`.
+If you use non-standard task names, like `makecoffee`, you need to add `run` to the command like so: `yarn run makecoffee`.

 `package.json` must be a valid JSON file, which means that you cannot have trailing commas.
 So be careful when editing manually your `package.json` file.

 - Run `yarn start`.
 It should print `Hello world`.